sfchng/Quantum_Robust_Fitting/README.md

 This is the official repository for Quantum Robust Fitting.

 ### Getting Started ###
-This demo runs in MATLAB, and has been tested on macOS Catalina.
+This demo runs in MATLAB, and has been tested on macOS Catalina and Ventura.

 ### Demo 1: 2D Line Fitting ###
 This demo demonstrates an example of computing the ``exact influence`` on the 2D line fitting problem.